sundyCoder/DEye/README.md

 ---

 ## 1. Abstract

-Defect Eye is an open source software library based on tensorflow1.4, which focus on surface defect inspection.
-The application area cover the full range of yield applications within the manufacturing environment, including incoming process tool qualification, wafer qualification, glass surface qualification, reticle qualification, research and development, and tool, process and line monitoring.
-Patterned and unpatterned wafer defect inspection and qualification tools find particles and pattern defects on the front surface, back surface and edge of the wafer, allowing engineers to detect and monitor critical yield excursions.
+Defect Eye (DEye) is a deep learning-based software for manufacturing surface defect inspection.
+It provides the basic function modules to facilitate the development of different defect inspection applications.
+The applications cover the full rang of manufacturing environment, including incoming process tool qualification, wafer qualification, glass surface qualification, reticle qualification, research and development.
 Also, It can be used for medical image inpsection, including Lung PET/CT,breast MRI, CT Colongraphy, Digital Chest X-ray images.
+This software library contains the basic function modules about data processing, model training and model inference.
+It is developed to reduce the burden of programmers who worked in this field.
+Based on this software, developers can design the added functions according to their requirements..

 ![DEye](https://i.imgur.com/YfiOMJf.png)